 In my view, this fund could appeal to more defensive, income-seeking investors who want exposure to the corporate bond market.
 At present the fund is yielding 3.7% (variable and not guaranteed).
 Ian Spreadbury's style means the fund tends to perform similarly to the wider market when bond markets are rising, though his ability to outperform tends to shine through during difficult market conditions.

-Ian Spreadbury has managed this fund since its launch in 1995 and has an extensive knowledge of the corporate bond market.
-Since launch, the fund has returned 189.4% compared to a sector average of 149.9%*, although past performance is not a guide to future returns.
-His defensive approach to investment has enabled him to navigate the fund through difficult market conditions.
-We believe this investment style could benefit investors over the long term and the fund remains on the Wealth 150 list of our favourite funds across the major sectors.
+Having managed this fund since its launch in September 1995, the manager has built extensive knowledge of corporate bond markets; over this period, the fund has delivered growth of 195.7% (with income reinvested) compared with the sector average of 156.7%*.
+Please remember past performance is not a reliable guide to future returns, and many commentators would argue that the last 20 years have been atypical.
+This fund remains on the Wealth 150 list of our favourite funds across the major sectors.

 |Fund manager's initial charge||0.00%|

 |HL saving on initial charge||0.00%|